 Companies who do branding right:

 - Dropbox.
-A vibrant color palette with emphasis on imagery tells the story of their creativity and
+A vibrant color palette with an emphasis on imagery tells the story of their creativity and

 - Parkinson’s Foundation.
 A logo that resembles a brain inside a head clues everyone immediately on its research around the neurological disorder.
 They use a bright blue that suggests hope and vibrancy.